Trump Slams NFL And Jemele Hill Following ESPN Suspension

 Vice President Pence made his own statement when he walked out of Sunday's game after several San Francisco 49ers took a knee.
 "I left today's Colts game because President Trump and I will not dignify any event that disrespects our soldiers, our Flag, or our National Anthem," Pence, a former governor of Indiana, said in a statement about the seemingly orchestrated display.

-49ers quarterback Colin Kaepernick launched the form of silent protest last year.
+Then-San Francisco 49ers quarterback Colin Kaepernick launched the form of silent protest last year.
 "I am not going to stand up to show pride in a flag for a country that oppresses black people and people of color," he told NFL Media at the time.
 "To me, this is bigger than football and it would be selfish on my part to look the other way.
 There are bodies in the street and people getting paid leave and getting away with murder."

 The now-free agent remains unsigned by a team.

-Many players continue to kneel, sit, link arms or raise a fist as the Star Spangled Banner plays.
+Many players continue to kneel, sit, link arms or raise a fist as "The Star-Spangled Banner" plays.
 As some fans boo and others cheer the displays, which have come to encompass political statements in addition to symbolizing social injustice, the movement Kaepernick sparked shows no sign of letting up.